hsghori/CS-Notes/high-performance-computer-architecture.md

 ![](src/hpca/pipeline-opt.png){width=400px}

-## Control hazards - Branch prediction and predication
+## Branch prediction and predication

 Branches and jumps are particularly expensive operations since they cause control hazards that waste many cycles.
 Therefore we need to design mechanisms to mitigate the pipeline stalls caused by these operations.